 To do so, type gpedit.msc in Windows Start Search Bar and hit Enter to open the Group Policy Editor.

 Click Open User Configuration > Administrative Templates > System.
-Now double click Prevent Access To Registry Editing Tools setting.
+Now double-click the Prevent Access To Registry Editing Tools setting.
 Set it to Enabled.
 Click OK.

 This setting disables the Windows registry editor or Regedit.exe.
 If you enable this policy setting and the user tries to start Regedit.exe, a message appears explaining that a policy setting prevents the action.
 If you disable this policy setting or do not configure it, users can run Regedit.exe normally.
 To prevent users from using other administrative tools, use the “Run only specified Windows applications” policy setting.

-However, this process locks out ALL users, including yourself.
-You may not be able use the registry editor, but you may still use it in silent mode by using the /s switch.
-To regain access, you have to again revisit Group Policy Object Editor when required, and change the policy to Disabled or Not Configured.
+This process locks out ALL users, including yourself.
+You may not be able to use the registry editor, but you may still use it in silent mode by using the /s switch.
+To regain access, you have to again revisit the Group Policy Object Editor when required, and change the policy to Disabled or Not Configured.

 To enable it again, change the setting back to Not Configured.